stanford-crfm/levanter/docs/Training-On-Your-Data.md

 gcloud compute tpus tpu-vm ssh my-tpu   --zone us-east1-d --worker=all --command="WANDB_API_KEY=... levanter/infra/launch.sh python levanter/src/levanter/main/train_lm.py --config_path gs://path/to/config.yaml"
 ```

+### GPU

+TODO, but you can mostly follow the guide for [TPU](#tpu) above.

 ## Monitoring

+Levanter integrates with WandB for logging.
+You can view your run on the WandB website.
+Levanter will also log
+to the console, and write logs to `logs/$RUN_ID.log` on each machine.
+Logs can be pretty verbose.

+We recommend monitoring `train/loss` and `eval/loss` in log/log scale.
+You should be seeing roughly a linear decrease
+in loss followed by a gradual flattening.
+You can also monitor `throughput`.

 ## Evaluation